coimbrastudios/framework/README.md

 - `GameObjectPool`: specialized pooling implementation for `GameObject` with auto resizing functionality.
 - Int/Float Ranges: `IntRange` and `FloatRange` to be used instead of `Vector2` and `Vector2Int` when requiring a min and a max value.
 - Interface Fields: with `ManagedField` you can expose a field to reference an interface, accepting anything that implements it.
 Combine it with `TypeFilterAttribute` to better control which objects can be referenced.
-- `MonoBehaviour` Listeners: components to be used to listen for `MonoBehaviour` callbacks:
+- Listeners: components to be used to listen for common events:
     - `AnimatorIKListener`: depends on `Animator`.
     - `AnimatorMoveListener`: depends on `Animator`.
     - `BecameInvisibleListener`: depends on `Renderer`.